mendessoares/MMinte/README.rst

 The models provided in the mminte/test/data folder are from `Anoxic Conditions Promote Species-Specific Mutualism between Gut Microbes In Silico <http://dx.doi.org/doi:10.1128/AEM.00101-15>`_.

+The 16S sequences present in the database were provided by Maulik Shukla on the 3rd of November of 2015.